Technodroidz/ExtensionApp/ChromeExtApp/README.md

 3 Database : Firebase cloud

 Details : It will track all the browsing history of users and save it to firebase realtime cloud database

+Instructions :
+Please add your base url in the script.js file.